-eJewish Philanthropy accepts op-eds and thought pieces around our core content areas.
+eJewish Philanthropy accepts thought provoking op-eds around our core content areas.

 Submissions should be sent to:

 readersforum [at] ejewishphilanthropy [dot com] in .doc, .odt. or embed in the body of an email.
 They should be “clean” (no edit marks, notes, etc), formatted for left-right reading (unfortunately our platform does not properly render Hebrew text), titled and include a 1-2 line bio of the author.